-SPA120A • Photography in Spain
+SPA120A • Photography in Spain (Spain Term, fall) 3 credits

 Technical and conceptual acquaintance with the medium of photography and its vocabulary within the realm of high art.
 Includes camera operation, black and white film developing, black and white print processing, and print finishing.
 Course taught in Spanish.
 (Carries cross-credit in art.)